EasyLoginProject/EasyLoginFrameworkForMac/README.md

-# EasyLogin framwork for Mac
+# EasyLogin framework for Mac

 This framework offer two services:
 * Cocoa adapters to talk with the server